wints/documentation/recipes/referral_links_with_incentives.md

 {% ingredient sdk_links/creating_links %}
   {% override explanation %}
-  Links are the foundation to everything Branch offers.
-Branch's links offer the ability to deep link directly to content, to pass data through the install process, and to tell where users are coming from.
-In the case of a incentivized referral program, you don't need to attach any information.
-You simply need to make sure that you generate links for the user who will be sharing the link.
-Also, be sure that you make a `setIdentity` call as described above.

-  That said, you can attach information about the user who is sharing the link.
+  You can attach information about the user who is sharing the link.
 Then this information about this user--here "John" with id "1234"--is present anytime John's friends install the app after clicking his link.
   {% endoverride %}

   {% override params %}{% if page.ios %}@{@"referringUsername":@"John", @"referringUserId":@"1234"}{% endif %}{% if page.android %}JSONObject obj = new JSONObject();